 Helen’s the big sister; Sarah’s the little sister.
-For most of our children’s lives, our families have lived two doors from each other on a tree-lined street in east Toronto, Ontario (Canadian Zone 6; USDA Zone 5).
+For most of our children’s lives, our families have lived two doors apart on a tree-lined street in east Toronto, Ontario (AgCan Zone 6; USDA Zone 5).

-Trying to grow things under Norway maples on land that was once the sandy, sandy shore of ancient Lake Iroquois, we have an intimate knowledge of what it means to fail and succeed in dry shade.
+Trying to garden under Norway maples on land that was once the sandy shore of ancient Lake Iroquois, we have an intimate knowledge of what it means to fail and succeed in dry shade.

-Our family emigrated from England to Canada when we were tots, and first settled in Montreal.
-We then lived (and helped our family garden) in places as far-flung as North Wales and the Northwest Territories, but spent a lot of time in small towns near Toronto.
-Eventually, we made our homes in the big city.
+Our family came from England to Canada when we were tots, and settled in Montreal.
+We then lived (and helped our family garden) in places from North Wales to the Northwest Territories, and small towns near Toronto before making our homes in the big city.

 That wandering spirit shows up in multiple gardens, giving us an array of gardening experiences to write about.

-Sarah: gardens in the city, on a balcony garden, a shady front garden, a sunny guerrilla garden, and a community garden plot; plus her one-room, century-old schoolhouse on an acre of land, north of Prince Edward County.
+Sarah: on an urban balcony garden, shady front garden, and sunny guerrilla garden; plus at her century schoolhouse on an acre of land north of Prince Edward County.
 She’s also a Butterfly Ranger with the Butterflyway Project.
-Helen: gardens in two variations on city dry shade in front and back gardens, plus a container veggie plot.
+Helen: front and back city gardens, including native plants, on two versions of dry shade, plus a container veggie plot.
 Both of us: lots of houseplants!

 Like all bloggers, we love getting comments.
 Please, don’t be shy!

 Once we approve your first comment, you’ll be a member of the club.
-You can also contact us at Helen [at] OR Sarah [at] torontogardens dot com.
+Or email us at Helen [at] OR Sarah [at] torontogardens dot com.

-We are proud that Toronto Gardens has won a number of awards over the years, mostly due to the support of our readers.
+We’re proud to have won awards over the years, often due to readers’ support.
 Thanks for dropping by!